Summer study

 Project Management

-Focuses on developing a theoretical and practical understanding of managing projects throughout the project life cycle.
-Reviews the processes, tools, team and leadership skills which play an active part in managing projects.
-Topics include teamwork, project leadership, tools for effective project management, defining the project, creating the project plan, tracking and monitoring the project, contract and partnership, and project reviews and audit.
+This course is a study of theoretical and practical aspects of managing projects throughout the project life cycle.
+It examines the processes, tools, team and leadership skills which play an active part in managing projects.
+Topics include teamwork, project leadership, tools for effective project management, defining the project, creating the project plan, tracking and monitoring the project, agile methods and risk management.

 Full course details